How To Copyright A Book: A Definitive Guide

 Long story short, this is what authors from any country should know about the U.S. registration system:

-- Foreign authors outside of the U.S. can sue for copyright infringement in the U.S. — though without copyright registration, they are not entitled to certain financial protections.
+- Foreign authors outside of the U.S. can sue for infringement in the U.S. — though, without registration, they are not entitled to certain financial protections.

 - If you’ve registered your work in the U.S., you’re covered in the U.S. and other countries signed on to the Berne Convention.

-PRO TIP: Here’s where you can find the U.S. Copyright Office’s comprehensive rundown of its services and fees.
-Still curious about the money involved in independent publishing?
+PRO TIP: Here’s where you can find the U.S. Copyright Office’s rundown of its services and fees.
+Curious about the total cost of independent publishing?
 See our study on the average costs of self-publication.

 The Bottom Line

-Now that you know a bit more about copyright, it’s up to you to take whichever steps you deem necessary to protect your work.
+Now that you're armed with a little bit of knowledge, it’s up to you to take whichever steps you deem necessary to protect your work.

 We believe that a well-informed author is a productive author.
-If you want to keep something nearby so you never forget your copyright basics, please feel free to download our previously mentioned cheat sheet: the Guide to Copyright Registration.
+If you want to keep something nearby so you never forget your basics, that’s what our cheat sheet is for.

 Writers Beware, which is sponsored by the SFWA, is always a dependable place to get contract advice.
 We especially are fans of their Basic Copyright page and this blog post.
 And for more information on photography usage and whether or not you should register the copyright for a book cover, check out this post over on Book Design House and this post on CreativIndie.